SEMICeu/uri.semic.eu-generated/README.md

-This repository contains the result of the toolchain producing the SEMIC specifications.
+This directory contains the static content for the generated website.